victoriaalicex/aws-vpc-build/README.md

 **Security group open to 0.0.0.0/0** — initial setup had SSH open to the entire internet.
 Fixed by changing the source to My IP only.

-**Local IP vs public IP** — entered `192.168.1.7` (local network IP) instead of my public IP into the security group.
+**Local IP vs public IP** — entered `my local network ip redacted` (local network IP) instead of my public IP into the security group.
 AWS needs the public IP — fixed by using the My IP dropdown which auto-detects it.

 ---